Richard T. Liddicoat: Career

-Personal

-Liddicoat's wife was Mary Imogene Hibbard, who died in 1995.

-On July 23, 2002, Richard T. Liddicoat died at his home in Santa Monica, California of cancer.

-Notable contributions

-Richard T. Liddicoat was GIA's driving force for 60 years.
-Following the example set by GIA's founder, Robert M. Shipley, Liddicoat positioned GIA as a leading international educational institution, grading laboratory, manufacturer of gemological instruments, and research center.
-Those who had the privilege of knowing and working with him have been able to expand the frontiers of gemology by “standing on the shoulders” of this giant.

 Architect of the international diamond grading system

 In 1953, Liddicoat introduced the GIA diamond grading system - a practical approach to grading the quality of colorless to light yellow polished diamonds on the basis of color, clarity, and cut.
 A central feature was the D-to-Z color grading system for faceted colorless to light yellow diamonds—the vast majority of diamonds seen in the trade.

 Beginning in 1953, GIA instructors taught this grading system to hundreds of students so they could evaluate their own diamonds.
 Subsequently, many of these students asked GIA to set up a procedure whereby they could submit their grading worksheets, and eventually the diamonds themselves, for an independent assessment.
 And so, GIA issued the first GIA Diamond Grading Report in 1955.

 In 1942, as Director of Education, Liddicoat developed an intensive one-week lab class that was launched at the American Gem Society (AGS) Conclaves in Philadelphia and Chicago.
 The class gave jewelers the opportunity to work with equipment in a classroom setting under the guidance of GIA instructors.

 The number of international students grew under Liddicoat's leadership.
 In 1970, he arranged for instructor Glenn Nord to teach in Israel.
 The following year, Kenzo Yamamoto and Yoshiko Doi began teaching GIA classes in Japan (since then, nearly 3,000 graduate gemologists have been trained at GIA's Japanese affiliate).
 From these early beginnings, GIA has established 13 schools in 14 countries.